sqsunexeter/jansel.github.io/Curriculum Vitae.md

 Python, C Language, Matlab, LaTeX.

 ## Misc.
-Master the concepts, principles and methods of information securitybe familiar with cryptography, including encryption algorithms, key protocols,etc.
+Master the concepts, principles and methods of information security Be familiar with cryptography, including encryption algorithms, key protocols,etc.